yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/anywhere-export-configuration.md

 The AWS CloudWatch export configuration requires the following:

-- Access Key ID and Secret Access Key for the AWS Service Account.
+- Access Key ID and Secret Access Key for the AWS Service Account

 To create an export configuration, do the following: